scissorsneedfoodtoo/fcc-camper-leaderboard/README.md

-Created as the second of the FreeCodeCamp React projects.
+Created as the second of the freeCodeCamp React projects.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).